selvaraniv/customer-demo/README.md

 ```
 CREATE SCHEMA customer-demo;
 ```
+The tables and sample data are created from the application.

 # Application 3

 Thoughts: In order to ingest millions of records into the database without compromising on performance: